wp-plugins/profit-button/readme.txt

 == Screenshots ==

-1. /assets/screenshot-1.png
+1. Button at page
-2. /assets/screenshot-2.png
+2. Opened content after clicking on button
-3. /assets/screenshot-3.png
+3. Close area when we move button

 == Changelog ==